pouyapez/criage/index.md

 * * *

-In this section, we propose algorithms to addressmentioned challenges by (1) approximating the effect of changing the graph on a target prediction,and (2) using continuous optimization for the discrete search over potential modifications.
+In this section, we propose algorithms to address mentioned challenges by (1) approximating the effect of changing the graph on a target prediction,and (2) using continuous optimization for the discrete search over potential modifications.

 ### First-order Approximation of Influence